chaconnewu/awesome-augmented/awesomes/awesome-ctf.md

  <a href="https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security">
   Capture The Flag
  </a>
- (CTF) frameworks, libraries, resources and softwares.
+ (CTF) frameworks, libraries, resources, softwares and tutorials.
+This list aims to help starters as well as seasoned CTF players to find everything related to CTFs at one place.
 </p>
 <h3>
  Contributing